projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 In the last lesson, we learned that computer systems consist of two major elements: hardware and software.
 In this lesson, you are going to learn about software.

 **Software** is a set of instructions, data or programs used to operate computers and execute specific tasks.
-Opposite of hardware, which describes the physical aspects of a computer, software is a generic term used to refer to applications, scripts and programs that run on a device.
+Opposite of hardware, which describes the physical aspects of a computer, software is a generic term used to refer to applications, scripts, and programs that run on a device.

 Software is often divided into two categories:

 - System Software: operating systems and any program that supports application software.
-- Application Software: user-downloaded programs that fulfill a want or need
+- Application Software: user-downloaded programs that fulfill a want or need for the user.

 <div align=center><h3>What is an Operating System?</h3></div>

 Now that you understand how a computer works at a basic level, we will explore how an operating system makes hardware available to applications on the computer.

 An operating system is software that manages all of the hardware resources associated with your desktop or laptop.
-To put it simply, the operating system manages the communication between your software and your hardware.
+To put it simply, the operating system manages the communication between your software and hardware.
 Without the operating system (OS), the software wouldn’t function.

 An operating system has three main functions: